AbdelrhmanHamouda/locust-k8s-operator/docs/advanced_topics.md

 The implementation from the _Custom Resource_ perspective is strongly influenced by Kubernetes native definition of [node affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity).
-However, the implementation is on purpose slightly simplified inorder to allow users to have easier time working with affinity.
+However, the implementation is on purpose slightly simplified in order to allow users to have easier time working with affinity.

 The `nodeAffinity` section supports declaring node affinity under `requiredDuringSchedulingIgnoredDuringExecution`.
 Meaning that any declared affinity labels **must** be present in nodes inorder for resources to be deployed on them.